aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/get-a-column-heading/_index.md

 string s1 = GetColumnHeading(FileName, worksheetName, cellName);

 // Given a document name, a worksheet name, and a cell name, gets the column of the cell and returns
 // the content of the first cell in that column.

 public static string GetColumnHeading(string docName, string worksheetName, string cellName)

 {

-// Open the document as read-only.
+// Open the document as read‑only.

 using (SpreadsheetDocument document = SpreadsheetDocument.Open(docName, false))